vnklaimis/FantasyNight-docs/rules/roleplay.rst

 Player Kills
 ------------
-A player kill is when your character is script killed, simulating unconsciousness and amnesia which extends as far back as that particular roleplay situation's beginning.
+A player kill is when your character is killed, simulating unconsciousness and amnesia which extends as far back as that particular roleplay situation's beginning.

 **Example**